TITLE 77: PUBLIC HEALTH

 "Recombinant Organism" – A microbe with nucleic acid molecules that have been synthesized, amplified or modified.

 "REDCap" – Research electronic data capture (REDCap) is a mature, secure web application for building and managing online surveys and databases.
 It is used by state and local health authorities to collect data from persons associated with an outbreak and can be administered directly to exposed persons via a weblink for public health surveillance purposes.

-"Registry" – A data collection and information system that is designed to support organized care.
+"Registry" – A secure data collection and information system that is designed to support organized care and improve health outcomes.

-"Sensitive Occupation" − An occupation involving the direct care of others, especially young children and the elderly, or any other occupation designated by the Department or the local health authority, including, but not limited to, health care workers and child care facility personnel.
+"Sensitive Occupation" − An occupation, excluding health care workers, involving the direct care of others, especially young children and the elderly, or any other occupation designated by the Department or the local health authority, including, but not limited to, child care facility personnel.

-"Sentinel Surveillance" – A means of monitoring the prevalence or incidence of infectious disease or syndromes through reporting of cases, suspect cases, or carriers or submission of clinical materials by selected sites.
+"Sentinel Surveillance" – A means of monitoring the prevalence or incidence of infectious diseases or syndromes through reporting of cases, suspect cases, carriers' symptoms or submission of clinical materials by selected sites.